Jane Hirshfield is appointed Seamus Heaney International Visiting Poetry Fellow at Queen’s

 Nóirín McKinney, Director of Arts Development at the Arts Council of Northern Ireland, commented: “We are delighted to announce Jane Hirshfield’s appointment today as the third Seamus Heaney International Visiting Poetry Fellow.
 During her time in Northern Ireland, Jane will work closely with the MA students at Queen’s and take part in a series of engagements.
 We very much hope Jane finds plenty of inspiration during her time here, as I am sure her work and presence will inspire all those who have the pleasure of attending her events during this residency.”

-For more information on the Fellowship and Fellows’ public programme, please visit: https://www.qub.ac.uk/schools/seamus-heaney-centre/people/VisitingInternationalPoetryFellows/
+For more information on the Fellowship and the Fellows’ public programme, please visit: https://www.qub.ac.uk/schools/seamus-heaney-centre/people/VisitingInternationalPoetryFellows/

 - About Jane Hirshfield: A former Chancellor of the Academy of American Poets and the founder of Poets For Science, Hirshfield is the author of nine collections of poetry, including most recently Ledger (Knopf/Bloodaxe, 2020).
 Her books have received the Poetry Center Book Award, the California Book Award and named “best book of the year” by The Washington Post, The San Francisco Chronicle, and The Financial Times (UK); After (2006) was short-listed for the T.S.
 Eliot Award, and Given Sugar, Given Salt (2001) was a finalist for the National Book Critics Circle Award.
 The Asking: New & Selected Poems will appear in 2023 in the US from Knopf, and in 2024 in the UK From Bloodaxe Books.